BOOKS | DIGITAL | MEDIA

 Brodie recently completed THE SILVER CORD, a Southern noir about greed, false prophets, and deliverance.
 He is currently working on a collection of stories written in the Southern Gothic tradition.

 Gabriela Lyon is a Chilean artist, illustrator, and picture book creator of works published around the globe, and, in languages from Spanish to Korean.
 One of her most acclaimed is 9 Kilómetros (Ekaré Sur, 2020 & Eerdmans Books for Young Readers, 2023).
 9 Kilometers was chosen as a Los 10 Mejores Libros Para Pequeños by the New York Public Library in 2022 and selected by the Junior Library Guide 2023.
 Pequeña Historia de un Desacuerdo (A Small History of a Disagreement, Ekaré sur, 2017) was published in Canada by Greystone Kids.
-She has recently collaborated on two books with the renown Chilean author, Alejandro Zambra.

 Gabriela teaches drawing while continuing to dedicate herself to what she loves most: telling stories in pictures.
 She is currently developing on her own project, a book about the sheep dogs of Patagonia.
-She always tries to include at least one image of an animal in all of her work.
+She always tries to include at least one image of an animal in her work.

 Author John A. Marley is an Irish television producer and writer with a proven track record in creating and producing distinctive, original entertainment and factual programming for both the UK and international audiences.

 In his new thriller, London Interrupted, master thief Danny Felix finds himself propelled into the heist of the century, masterminded by a psychotic, crooked cop named James Harkness.
 In order to succeed he will not only have to outwit the ruthless Harkness; he will also have to bring the city of London to a halt.
-The first of three books in a Danny Felix series of crime thrillers, LONDON INTERRUPTED will be published by SpellBound Books in early 2023.
+The first of three books in a Danny Felix series of crime thrillers, LONDON INTERRUPTED was published by SpellBound Books in 2023.

 For over two decades, Associate Professor Anne O’Dwyer has taught a range of psychology courses at Bard College at Simon’s Rock.
 Her research looks at how the nature of self intersects with interpersonal conflicts and asks how these conflicts impact how we think and feel about ourselves.
 Anne has published in professional journals and presented at many conferences.
 She is a past-president of the New England Psychological Association.